MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/lists.md

 ## Bulleted lists

-Use a bulleted list for things that have something in common but don’t need to appear in a particular order.
+Use a bulleted list for things that have something in common but don’t need to appear in a particular order.<br />
 **Example**<br />The database owner can:

   - Create and delete a database.